Suhaibinator/URouter/README.md

 		GlobalMaxBodySize: 1 << 20, // 1 MB
 	}

-	// Define the auth function that takes a token and returns a string and a boolean authFunction := func(token string) (string, bool) {
+// Define the auth function that takes a context and token and returns a string and a boolean
+// Note: The router's auth function includes context, but middleware auth functions don't authFunction := func(ctx context.Context, token string) (string, bool) {
 	// This is a simple example, so we'll just validate that the token is not empty if token != "" {
 		return token, true
 	}
 	return "", false
 }

 	// Define the function to get the user ID from a string userIdFromUserFunction := func(user string) string {